Home Download Orders Contact

 Saving the list of files contained in a backup copy (ZIP archive) when using 7-Zip.
 7-Zip is run from the command shell (CMD) to forward the standard output stream from the screen to the file.

-function AfterBackup(Comp, Task, File, Error) {
+function AfterBackup(Comp, Task, File, Error, Files, NewFiles,

 if (Error == 0)